griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 Try viewing genes such as TP53 to get a sense of how the data is aligned.
 To do this:
 - Load up IGV
 - Change the reference genome to "Human hg38" in the top-left category
-- Click on File > Load from URL, and in the File URL enter: "http://##.oicrcbw.ca/rnaseq/integrated_assignment/hisat2/cbslr-knockdown.bam".
-Repeat this step and enter "http://##.oicrcbw.ca/rnaseq/integrated_assignment/hisat2/control.bam" to load the other bam, where ## is your student number for the AWS instance.
+- Click on File > Load from URL, and in the File URL enter: "http://<your IP>/rnaseq/integrated_assignment/hisat2/cbslr-knockdown.bam".
+Repeat this step and enter "http://<your IP>/rnaseq/integrated_assignment/hisat2/control.bam" to load the other bam.
 - Right-click on the alignments track in the middle, and Group alignments by "Library"
 - Jump to TP53 by typing it into the search bar above